NetApp/trident/docs/kubernetes/operations/tasks/managing.rst

 Uninstalling Trident
 --------------------

-The uninstall script in the `installer bundle`_ will remove all of the resources associated with Trident except for the PVC, PV and backing volume, making it easy to run the installer again to update to a more recent version.
+The uninstall command in tridentctl will remove all of the resources associated with Trident except for the PVC, PV and backing volume, making it easy to run the installer again to update to a more recent version.

 .. code-block:: bash

-  ./uninstall_trident.sh -n <namespace>
+  ./tridentctl uninstall -n <namespace>

 To fully uninstall Trident and remove the PVC and PV as well, specify the ``-a`` switch.
 The backing volume on the storage will still need to be removed